dnlcarvajalc/file_tools/README.md

 creates a lot of folders and to unpack this manually it takes a lot of time.
 This script moves every single file from this subfolders to main folder.
 You can put many folders to un pack in the same script.

+- video_folder_sort.py ==> This script puts a video with its respective file with the information about detections in to an enumerated folder.

 ------------